 - 1 teaspoon Himalayan salt or to taste

-- Add beef shanks to instant pot filling it with 3 quarts of water, bay leaves, and ⅛ tsp of seven spices.
-Set for 45 minutes.
+- Add beef shanks to instant pot filling it with 3 quarts of water, bay leaves, and ⅛ teaspoon of seven spices.
+Set for 1 hour on high.

 - Once finished using a metal strainer, clean out the broth.

 - Meanwhile, wash the durum wheat and strain.
 Then soak the dry durum wheat in warm water for about 5-10 minutes then drain excess water.

 - In a medium-sized pot, add olive oil and sauté’ cubed onions until golden brown.
 Then, add in the drained durum wheat, water, 7spices, salt, and bouillon cubes, and the cooked beef

 - Using a wooden spoon, begin to break the beef shanks into large strips or bite-size chunks.
 Allow to boil for 2 minutes, then cover and simmer on medium low for 20 minutes, until cooked.
 Be sire to uncover and stir a few times to prevent from sticking.

 - Once finished, allow the cooked durum wheat to rest for 10 minutes before fluffing with a fork.
 Place in a serving plate and top with toasted nuts!
 Enjoy!

 Leave a Reply